Bommai discusses Omicron variant with Mandaviya; calls for booster dose to health workers

-Karnataka Chief Minister Basavaraja S Bommai on Thursday called on Union Health Minister Mansukh Mandaviya and discussed the new Covid-19 variant 'Omicron', on the day it was announced that two cases of the variant have been detected in the southern state.
+Karnataka Chief Minister Basavaraj Bommai on Thursday called on Union Health Minister Mansukh Mandaviya and discussed about the new Covid-19 variant 'Omicron'.

-Speaking to reporters after the meeting, Bommai noted that he also discussed administering a booster dose of the vaccine against Covid-19 to health workers.

 Also Read | No lockdown, but Covid norms must: Bommai